History and Mission - Promoting and Supporting Successful Aging

 The program also coordinates the Coalition of Ministries with Older Adults, the Powerful Tools for Caregivers training for family caregivers and the Saturday Night Fellowship program in collaboration with congregations in the community.

-The Vital Living Senior Center Program provides life-long learning opportunities, health promotion and fitness activities, bridge, creative arts, book and discussion groups, day trips, Medicare Counseling and fellowship opportunities.
+The Vital Living Senior Center Program provides life-long learning opportunities, health promotion and fitness activities, bridge, creative arts, book and discussion groups, day trips, SHIIP/Medicare Counseling and fellowship opportunities.

 The Shepherd's Center is certified as a Senior Center of Excellence through the North Carolina Division of Aging and Adult Services and is a model "senior center without walls".
-The program has an attendance of over 30,000 participants each year.
+The program serves over 3,000 older adults and has an attendance of over 30,000 participants each year.

 The Congregational Nurse and Health Ministry Program operated as a program of the agency from 2009 to July 2017.
 As of July 1, 2017 the program transferred to Novant Health.